pvarentsov/virus-scanner/README.md

 * enter to the client directory - `cd ./nodejs-rest-client`
 * install dependencies - `yarn install`
 * build project - `yarn build:local`
-* run project - `yarn start:local`
+* run project - `yarn start`

 To run unit tests use:
 * `yarn test:unit`
 * `yarn test:unit:coverage`

 You can run client with variables from [.env](nodejs-rest-client/env/.env).
-Use `yarn start:env` command instead `yarn start`.
+Use `yarn start:local` command instead `yarn start`.

 ## Notes

+* This project is not production-ready.
-The running of the `clamd` daemon can take a little time.
-So it can be unavailable the first 20-40 seconds after starting.
+* The running of the `clamav` container can take a little time.
+So it can be unavailable the first 20-30 seconds after starting.